 There are lots of places where you can find help, including my very own Facebook Community Group.

-It is a small, friendly group, where I share weekly Quick Tips, FREE tutorials and am happy to give advice and answer questions.
+It is a small, friendly group, where I share Quick Tips, Live Demonstrations, FREE tutorials and am happy to give advice and answer questions.